slemarchand/liferay-gogo-scripts/README.md

 * Display instantly an alert banner to the top of all pages for all user, including your custom message in addition to the Liferay shutdown alert standard message,

 * and after the delay specified, display your custom message in full screen for to all users and prevent them to do any action.

+This process does not stop the application server: you must do it yourself if you need it.

 #### gogo-verify-plugin-table